 In discussions of Russian tactical and tactical-operational concepts, it is common to see the terms reconnaissance-fire and reconnaissance-strike contours (or loops).
 These "loops" emerged from Soviet military concepts that used similar names: reconnaissance-fire (ROK) and reconnaissance-strike complexes (RUK).
-In brief, they speak to the development of kill chains that link sensors, communication systems, and automated systems of command and control, to shooters.
+In brief, they speak to the development of kill chains that link sensors, communication systems, and automated systems of C2 to shooters.
 Russian forces are thereby able to engage an opponent with standoff capabilities in real time.
-Soldiers or sensors can be used to mark targets, and these coordinates are transferred to supporting units which provide fires and strikes.
-There is thus a reconnaissance component, a shooter component, and command and control systems that provide the linking architecture.
+Soldiers or sensors can be used to mark targets, and these coordinates are transferred to supporting units that provide fires and strikes.
+There is thus a reconnaissance component, a shooter component, and C2 systems that provide the linking architecture.